Tom Baxter (Australian footballer): Football

-Baxter, originally from Maldon, was a Collingwood premiership player in 1910.
-In the 1910 Grand Final between Carlton and Collingwood he was reported for striking by umpire Jack Elder, and suspended for the entire 1911 VFL season.
+Baxter, originally from Maldon and also Long Gully in the Bendigo Football Association.
+In the 1910 VFL Grand Final between Carlton and Collingwood he was reported for striking by umpire Jack Elder, and suspended for the entire 1911 VFL season.
 Collingwood appealed the ban and it was overturned, after teammate Richard Daykin signed a declaration which stated that it was he and not Baxter who had struck Jack Baquie.
 As Daykin had retired after the Grand Final win, no player was suspended for the incident.
 This incident is said to be central to, or even the specific origin of, the long-standing rivalry which still exists between the clubs.

 A rover, he performed well in 1911 and his 31 goals was enough to top Collingwood's goal-kicking.
 He finished the year in Collingwood's losing Grand Final team.
 His performance attracted controversy, with a widespread rumour hinting that he was bribed to play "dead".
 Baxter twice kicked into the man on the mark in the vital last quarter, as well as missing three easy chances to score a goal.
 Baxter asked the Collingwood committee to hold an inquiry, saying in his own defence that he had scored Collingwood's only goal of the last quarter, and was one of the few players to gain possession of the ball.
 The committee cleared Baxter of any wrongdoing, but he was cleared to St Kilda for the 1912 season.

+In 1915, Baxter was cleared from Maldon to Castlemaine.

 Returned to Maldon and played until he was 51.
-His Maldon jumper still hangs in the maldon rooms.
+His Maldon jumper still hangs in the Maldon rooms.